locationtech/geotrellis/docs/guide/celltype.md

 sign - positive or negative - or whether it counts up from 0 - and is therefore said to be 'unsigned').

-In addition to keeping track of the memory used by each cell in a tile, the cell type is where decisions about which values count as data (and which, if any, are treated
+In addition to keeping track of the memory used by each cell in a `Tile`, the cell type is where decisions about which values count as data (and which, if any, are treated as `NoData`).
+A value recognized as `NoData` will be ignored while mapping over tiles, carrying out focal operations on them, interpolating for values in their region, and just about all of the operations provided by GeoTrellis for working with `Tile`s.

 ## Cell Type Performance